MicrosoftDocs/azure-docs/articles/ai-services/speech-service/personal-voice-overview.md

 1. [Create a project](./personal-voice-create-project.md).
 1. [Upload consent file](./personal-voice-create-consent.md).
 With the personal voice feature, it's required that every voice be created with explicit consent from the user.
 A recorded statement from the user is required acknowledging that the customer (Azure AI Speech resource owner) will create and use their voice.
 1. [Upload an audio recording of the voice talent as a training set](./personal-voice-create-training-set.md).
 It can take only three seconds.
-1. Create a personal voice.
-Personal voice creates a voice ID based on the speaker verbal statement file and the audio prompt (a clean human voice sample longer than 60 seconds).
-The user's voice characteristics are encoded in the voice ID that's used to generate synthesized audio with the text input provided.
+1. [Get a speaker profile ID](./personal-voice-create-voice.md) for the personal voice.
+You get a speaker profile ID based on the speaker's verbal consent statement and an audio prompt (a clean human voice sample longer than 60 seconds).
+The user's voice characteristics are encoded in the `speakerProfileId` property that's used for text to speech.

 Once you have a personal voice, you can [use it](./personal-voice-how-to-use.md) to synthesize speech in any of the 91 languages supported across 100+ locales.
 A locale tag isn't required.
 Personal voice uses automatic language detection at the sentence level.
 For more information, see [use personal voice in your application](./personal-voice-how-to-use.md).